 Step 1: Paint Terra Cotta Pots

-Paint your terra cotta pot with a few coats of white paint inside and out.
-This may require multiple coats.
+Paint your terra cotta pot with a few coats of white paint, inside and out.
+Multiple coats may be required.

 When the terra cotta pots are painted, set them aside to dry.